jasongrimes/jekyll-chapterbook/README.md

 like a table of contents and introduction, and material at the back, like a glossary or index.
+(In book publishing,
+this is called "front matter" and "back matter", not to be confused with the "front matter" variables in Jekyll pages).

 This front and back matter is not included in the rest of the book's chapter and page numbering, and it is never grouped into a "part", even when the other chapters are.